To All You Princesses,

 Then she came home and things didn’t seem any different in her life.

 I’ve been on a few short-term mission trips now and I know what she felt like.
-Being away from home, away from responsibilities, and focusing solely on serving and receiving from God – it’s such a good feeling, like you’re really living like Jesus.
-And everyone around you is awesome and serving right beside you.
+Being away from home, away from responsibilities, and focusing solely on serving and receiving from God – it’s such a good feeling, like you’re actually doing ministry and living like Jesus.
 What a great experience!

-But what about when you’re home, when you are living our day-to-day life?
-Some of you are still living with your parents, and can’t just leave the country to go live in the Amazon.
+But what happens when you come, when you are living the day-to-day life?
+Some of you are still living with your parents, and can’t just leave the country to go live in the jungle.
 Some of you feel stuck, because of your situation, lack of resources, financial issues, etc. God has put a dream within you but to see it happen feels like crossing an ocean.
-So, your desire to feel special and do great things can clash with your reality, and sometimes, it feels like you’re just not living the life you want.
+So, your desire to feel special and do great things can clash with your reality, and sometimes, it feels like you’re just not living the life you are called to live.

 But I’m talking to the rest of us here, who are waiting, twiddling their thumbs, and just wanting to be used by God but not sure how or when it’ll happen.